 26. Be aware of the storytelling trance

 When you take your listeners into a story, don’t be surprised when they will start to become very silent and look at you with blank stares.
 That’s a good thing.
-It means they are experiencing the story with you and have fallen in a slight storytelling trance.
+It means they are experiencing the story with you and have fallen into a slight storytelling trance.

 27. Don’t step on the audience’s reaction